-We found our solution in an easy adaptation to the typical 55 gallon drum burn barrel.
+We found our solution in an easy adaptation to a typical 55 gallon drum with a well fitting metal lid.

-Normally a burn barrel has holes drilled near the bottom to allow air in to feed the fire.
-In the Whitlox Charcoal Maker design, the barrel is left solid so all air is supplied from the top and instead the barrel is tipped to 60 degrees.
+The barrel must have no holes, so all air is supplied from the top.
+The barrel is tipped to 60 degrees.
 This creates a natural draft, as hot air rushes along the upper surface, pulling fresh air in the lower lip of the barrel.

 When the starter fire has burned down to coals, add a moderate layer of wood.
 The right amount to add will vary by the size and water content of your fuel, but you will be able to gauge the amount by watching for smoke.
 If the fire smokes, that's too much fuel at once.
 The burning of the new fuel creates a flame cap that preserves the charcoal below it by consuming the supply of oxygen before it can go down and completely oxidize the charcoal accumulating on the bottom of the barrel.

 If you need to interrupt your charcoal making session, stand the barrel up and put a lid on it.
 This will stop the burning and preserve the charcoal.
 Otherwise, continue adding fuel until the barrel is about 60% full of charcoal before standing up and putting a lid on it.
 You can brace the barrel on any sturdy support that will hold it, or invest in a Whitlox Charcoal Cart for ease of use and transport.